callisto-CH/etch-a-sketch/README.md

 # etch-a-sketch

 This is an etch-a-sketch project created for The Odin Project.
-Will be updated with random color and transparency functionalities.